Sadrib-perfecthonest/Easy-chat/README.md

 - **Real-time Message Handling**: Ensuring smooth, instant communication between users without lag or delay.
 This was resolved by leveraging Socket.io for optimized WebSocket connections.
 - **User Authentication**: Initial challenges with managing multiple chat sessions and distinguishing users.
 Implemented a basic user identification system via socket IDs.
-- **Responsive Design**: Ensuring the chat interface was responsive and worked well on both desktop and mobile devices.
-- **Error Handling**: Managing and logging errors, especially in real-time communication, and ensuring users were informed if something went wrong.
+- - **Error Handling**: Managing and logging errors, especially in real-time communication, and ensuring users were informed if something went wrong.

 ---